visgl/deck.gl/docs/layers/h3-hexagon-layer.md

 * Default: `true`

 Whether to extrude hexagon.
-If se to false, all hexagons will be set to flat.
+If set to false, all hexagons will be set to flat.

 ##### `fp64` (Boolean, optional)